joelparkerhenderson/smart-criteria/README.md

   * Time-sensitive: has to be done by a particular time, or in a particular period.
   * Timeframe: a period of time, especially a specified period in which something occurs or is planned to take place.
   * Testable: able to be tested or tried.
+  * Transparent: open, clear, and shared with the team and organization.